 I was chosen because I'd lived a little.
 They studied her profile; she has a propensity for proteges, and I was never meant to be that.
 They wanted me to be her confidante.
 An equal.

-A lover she will trust.
+A lover she'll trust.

 So I was allowed to be Gina Inviere.
 To live as Gina Inviere, if she were really human, would have lived.
 To accumulate some time in society.
 All for her.
 Helena Cain.
 The Admiral.